fonfalleh/playin/Plan.md

 Anyway, added more songs, example response with json, and modified website files so that "results" are displayed!
 It looks terrible :D

-TODO version control schema changes.
+DONE version control schema changes.
 Well, turns out I had only added parts and never actually copied the whole schema, so there's a lot more diffs than expected.
 Wait... the order is deterministic, right?
 RIGHT?
 TODO verify or ... abandon sanity